lordvaider/lordvaider.github.io/_posts/2021-05-19-Deliveroo Analysis III.md

 What kind of information are we interested in when looking at a particular restaurant?

-1. Summary stats: Total number of orders?
+1. __Summary stats:__ Total number of orders?
 Total spend on the restaurant?
 How expensive is the restaurant?
 How often do I order from the restaurant?

-2. I'd like to see a breakdown of the summary stats over time, since averages don't always tell the whole story.
+2. __Dynamic Breakdown:__ I'd like to see a breakdown of the summary stats over time, since averages don't always tell the whole story.
 There are two graphs here:
     - __Histogram of order values:__ This gives a fair idea of what ordering behaviour was for a particular restaurant - Did I always have the same standard order?
 Did I order from this restaurant when entertaining guests?
     - __Chart of order frequency:__ Each time I ordered from that restaurant, I plotted it's order share in the last 10 orders.
 This was benchmarked against 1/(Number of distinct restaurants in last 10 orders) - The logic being that if all restaurants were equally popular, the value of order frequency would be the benchmark value.